dlol/website/content/en/blog/ddns-porkbun/index.md

 - The API documentation is here: <https://porkbun.com/api/json/v3/documentation>.

-- The particular API documentation that I used is here: [DNS Edit Record by Domain, Subdomain and Type](https://porkbun.com/api/json/v3/documentation#DNS%20Edit%20Record%20by%20Domain,%20Subdomain%20and%20Type)
+- The particular API documentation I used is here: [DNS Edit Record by Domain, Subdomain and Type](https://porkbun.com/api/json/v3/documentation#DNS%20Edit%20Record%20by%20Domain,%20Subdomain%20and%20Type)

 ## Using CNAMEs